Sukabumi Regency: Traditional festivities

+Government

+Politics

+Sukabumi's current regent, Marwan Hamami, is on his second term, having been elected in 2015 and 2020.
+The municipal legislature seats 50 members, with Golkar having the largest number of seats as of the 2024 election.

 Administrative districts

-As at 2021, Sukabumi Regency is divided into forty-seven districts (kecamatan), listed below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2021.
+As at 2025, Sukabumi Regency is divided into forty-seven districts (kecamatan), listed below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2024.
 These exclude the further seven districts which are within the city of Sukabumi (and thus administratively outside the regency).
-The table also includes the locations of the district administrative centres, the number of villages (rural desa and urban kelurahan) in each district, and its postal code.
+The fourteen districts in the south of the regency are listed first, followed by the nine districts in the centre (outside of the putative "Subabumi Utara" Regency), but these geographical groupings have no official status.
+The table also includes the locations of the district administrative centres, the number of villages in each district (totaling 381 rural desa and 5 urban kelurahan), and its postal code.

-Notes: (a) Of the 47 district capitals, 5 are classed as urban kelurahan (Surade, Palabuhanratu, Cibadak, Cicurug and Jampang Kulon) while the other 42 are rated as rural desa. (b) Ciemas District includes five small offshore islands - Pulau Gotor, Pulau Karanghantu, Pulau Kunti, Pulau Mandra and Pulau Manuk.(c) except the village of Caringin, with a post code of 43154. (d) except the village of Nagrak, with a post code of 43132, and the village of Sukasari, with a post code of 43134.

-The proposed creation of a new North Sukabumi Regency (Kabupaten Sukabumi Utara) will comprise 21 of the above districts from the existing Sukabumi Regency.
+Notes: (a) Of the 47 district capitals, 5 are classed as urban kelurahan (Surade, Palabuhanratu, Cibadak, Cicurug and Jampang Kulon) while the other 42 are rated as rural desa.
+These 5 are the only kelurahan in the regency. (b) Ciemas District includes five small offshore islands - Pulau Gotor, Pulau Karanghantu, Pulau Kunti, Pulau Mandra and Pulau Manuk. (c) including one kelurahan (the district administrative centre). (d) except the village of Caringin, with a post code of 43154. (e) except the village of Nagrak, with a post code of 43132, and the village of Sukasari, with a post code of 43134.The creation of a new North Sukabumi Regency (Kabupaten Sukabumi Utara), a proposal under consideration by the Indonesian Parliament since 2013 but currently deferred, would comprise 21 of the above 47 districts from the existing Sukabumi Regency.
 These 21 districts are indicated by asterisks (*) in the above table.
+They are sub-divided into 161 desa and kelurahan, and cover an area of 911.55 km2, with 1,395,092 inhabitants at the 2020 Census and 1,447,140 as at mid 2024.